-These audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), International Financial Reporting Interpretations Committee ("IFRIC") and the Companies (Jersey) Law 1991.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), International Financial Reporting Interpretations Committee ("IFRIC") and the Companies (Jersey) Law 1991.

 Under Article 105(11) of the Companies (Jersey) Law 1991, the Directors of a holding company need not prepare separate accounts (i.e. Company only accounts) if consolidated accounts of the Company are prepared, unless required to do so by the members of the Company by ordinary resolution.
 The members of the Company have not passed a resolution requiring separate accounts and in the Directors' opinion, the Company meets the definition of a holding company.
-As permitted by law, the Directors have opted not to prepare separate accounts.